themesberg/flowbite/content/getting-started/quickstart.md

 Make sure that you have <a href="https://nodejs.org/en/" rel="nofollow" target="_blank">Node.js</a> and <a href="https://tailwindcss.com/" rel="nofollow" target="_blank">Tailwind CSS</a> installed.

-1. Then install Flowbite as a dependency using NPM by running the following command:
+1. Install Flowbite as a dependency using NPM by running the following command:

 ```bash
 npm i @themesberg/flowbite